Bishop reacts to controversy over priest’s abortion comments

-Bucci, when questioned by WJAR-TV, said “pedophilia doesn’t kill anyone and this does,” adding that more children have been killed by abortion than abused.
+Bucci, when questioned by WJAR-TV, said, “pedophilia doesn’t kill anyone and this does.”

 Diocese of Providence Bishop Thomas Tobin wrote Wednesday on Twitter that “no one has an absolute right to receive Holy Communion.”
 He said in a statement Thursday “it is important to affirm that both the sexual abuse of minors and abortion are horrific, immoral actions that have very serious, harmful consequences.”